2009 Jacksonville Jaguars season

-The 2009 Jacksonville Jaguars season was the franchise's 15th season in the National Football League (NFL) and the 7th under head coach Jack Del Rio.
+The 2009 season was the Jacksonville Jaguars' 15th season in the National Football League (NFL) and the 7th under head coach Jack Del Rio.
 This was the first season for new general manager Gene Smith, who hoped to usher in a "rebuilding" era for the Jaguars franchise.
-The Jaguars improved upon their 5–11 record in 2008, however, they failed to qualify to play in the playoffs.
+Despite the Jaguars improvement on their 5–11 record in 2008 and starting the season with a 7–5 record, Jacksonville suffered a late-season collapse and would go on to lose their final four games, to finish the campaign at 7–9 and were eliminated from playoff contention for the second straight year.

 The team unveiled a new uniform design for the 2009 season.
 Team owner Wayne Weaver reportedly wanted to "clean up" the look, feeling that the team had too many uniform styles.